-During the second quarter of 2000, we sold the remaining portion of our investment in a gas compression company and realized a gain of \$17.4\$ million.
+During the second quarter of 2000, we sold the remaining portion of our investment in a gas compression company and realized a gain of \$17.4 million.

-Monitored Services Change in Estimate of Useful Life of Goodwill

-In the first quarter of 2000, Protection One re-evaluated the original assumptions and rationale utilized in the establishment of the estimated useful life of goodwill.
-Protection One concluded that due to continued losses, increased levels of attrition experienced in 1999 and other factors, the estimated useful life of goodwill should be reduced from 40 years to 20 years.
+Monitored Services Change in Estimate of Useful Life of Goodwill increased levels of attrition experienced in 1999 and other factors, the estimated useful life of goodwill should be reduced from 40 years to 20 years.
 As of January 1, 2000, the remaining goodwill, net of accumulated amortization, is being amortized over its remaining useful life based on a 20-year life.
 Protection One International, Inc. and Protection One UK, Plc. (collectively referred to as Protection One Europe) made a similar change.
-Based on Protection One's and Protection One Europe's existing account bases at January 1, 2000, we anticipate that this will result in an increase in aggregate annual goodwill amortization of approximately \$32.6 million.
+Based on Protection One's and Protection One Europe's existing account bases at January 1, 2000, we anticipate that this will result in an increase in aggregate annual goodwill amortization of approximately \$34 million.